arvigeus/AZ-204/Questions/Service Bus.md

 Answer: A TrueFilter is a special filter that always returns true, meaning it selects all arriving messages without any conditions.
 In this scenario, where you need to capture every single message without any filtering, a TrueFilter is the appropriate choice, such as `new TrueRuleFilter()`.
 It ensures that all messages are selected for the subscription, fulfilling the requirement for complete logging.

 ---

+Question: You are designing a notification system for a large organization using Azure Service Bus.
+The system must send updates to multiple subscribers whenever a new policy is published.
+Which feature of Azure Service Bus should you utilize to ensure that all subscribers receive the new policy notifications?

+- [ ] Queues
+- [x] Topics
+- [ ] Relay
+- [ ] Event Hub

+Answer: Topics in Azure Service Bus are designed for one-to-many communication scenarios where a single message can be sent to multiple subscribers.
+Queues are used for point-to-point connections, Relay is for hybrid connections, and Event Hub is for event streaming.
+Therefore, Topics are the correct choice for this scenario.

+---

+Question: You are building a customer support system where each support ticket must be processed by exactly one support agent.
+You want to use Azure Service Bus to handle the distribution of support tickets.
+Which feature of Azure Service Bus would be most appropriate for ensuring that each ticket is processed by only one agent?

+- [ ] Topics
+- [x] Queues
+- [ ] Event Hub
+- [ ] Relay

+Answer: Queues in Azure Service Bus are used for point-to-point connections, ensuring that each message (in this case, a support ticket) is processed by only one receiver (support agent).
+Topics are for one-to-many scenarios, Event Hub is for event streaming, and Blob Storage is for unstructured data storage.
+Therefore, Queues are the correct choice for this scenario.

+---